aalbedewi98/Machine-Learning/units/Unit_1-3/Collaborative_Discussion1.md

 - Improved communication and collaboration skills within a team.

 **Reflection:**
-- Industry 4.0 = efficiency and automation; Industry 5.0 = human–machine collaboration, resilience, social impact.
+- Industry 4.0 emphasizes efficiency and automation; Industry 5.0 emphasizes human–machine collaboration, resilience, and social impact.
 - Learned the importance of embedding security, transparency, and sustainability in digital transformation initiatives.
 - Applied critical thinking to connect ML concepts with real-world public sector challenges.

 **Learning Outcomes Linked:**
-- **LO2:** Understand the applicability and challenges associated with digital technologies and data for ML in public services.
+- LO2: Understand the applicability and challenges associated with digital technologies and data for ML in public services.
-- **LO3:** Apply ML concepts to real-world scenarios, considering cybersecurity and operational efficiency.
+- LO3: Apply ML concepts to real-world scenarios, considering cybersecurity and operational efficiency.
-- **LO4:** Develop skills to work effectively in a team environment, reviewing peers’ work and contributing insights.
+- LO4: Develop skills to work effectively in a team environment, reviewing peers’ work and contributing insights.

 **Artefacts:**
 - [Intro to ML Notes](../../artefacts/intro_to_ml_notes.md)
 - [Peer Contributions Summary](../../artefacts/peer_notes.md)
 - [Recording of Discussion](../../artefacts/Recording_AND_seminars.md)

----
+"""

+# %% [markdown]
+"""
 ## Unit 2 – Exploratory Data Analysis (EDA)

 **Task Summary:**
 Performed EDA on the Auto-mpg dataset to validate, clean, and explore data.
-Identified missing values, encoded categorical features, and visualized patterns and anomalies.
+Identified missing values, encoded categorical features, and reviewed tutorials to understand data patterns and anomalies.

 **Results:**
 - Completed dataset cleaning, including handling missing values and encoding categorical variables.